 Definition of Kilogram

 The kilogram (kg) is the base unit of mass in the International System of Units (SI), the metric system.
 It is defined as the mass of the International Prototype of the Kilogram (IPK), a platinum-iridium cylinder stored at the International Bureau of Weights and Measures (BIPM) in Sèvres, France.
-However, in 2019, the kilogram was redefined based on fundamental physical constants, specifically the Planck constant, to provide a more stable and universally accessible definition.
+Still, in 2019, the kilogram was redefined based on fundamental physical constants, specifically the Planck constant, to provide a more stable and universally accessible definition.
 This redefinition ensures that the kilogram is no longer dependent on a physical artifact but is instead derived from unchanging properties of nature.

 Definition of Pound

-The pound (lb) is a unit of mass used in the imperial and U.S. customary systems of measurement.
+The pound (lb) is a unit of mass used in the imperial and U.Day to day, s. customary systems of measurement.
 The international avoirdupois pound is defined as exactly 0.45359237 kilograms.
 There are different types of pounds, such as the troy pound and the apothecary pound, but the most commonly used is the avoirdupois pound, which is used for everyday measurements of weight.
 The pound is widely used in the United States and the United Kingdom for various purposes, including measuring body weight, food products, and other commercial goods.

 History of Kilogram